-Unless otherwise specified, all information in this annual information form is presented as at December 31, 2019.
+Unless otherwise specified, all information in this annual information form is presented as at December 31, 2020.

 Capitalized terms used in this annual information form are defined under "Glossary".
 Words importing the singular number include the plural, and vice versa, and words importing any gender include all genders.
-The Annual MD&A and the audited consolidated financial statements of Hydro One Limited as at and for the year ended December 31, 2019, are specifically incorporated by reference into and form an integral part of this annual information form.
-Copies of these documents have been filed with the Canadian securities regulatory authorities and are available on SEDAR at www.sedar.com.
+The Annual MD&A and the audited consolidated financial statements of Hydro One Limited as at and for the years ended December 31, 2020 and 2019, are specifically incorporated by reference into and form an integral part of this annual information form.
+Copies of these documents have been filed with the Canadian securities regulatory authorities and are available on SEDAR under Hydro One Limited's profile at www.sedar.com.